eunomia-bpf/eunomia.dev/docs/blogs/wasm-bpf-kubecon.md

 1. **Performance Overheads**:

-    Running eBPF programs in a Wasm sandbox may introduce performance overheads due to additional abstraction layers.
-This might be acceptable for some use cases but could be a bottleneck for performance-critical applications.
+    Running eBPF programs in a Wasm sandbox may introduce slightly performance overheads due to additional abstraction layers and the limitation of WebAssembly itself.
+This should be acceptable for most use cases but might be a bottleneck for performance-critical applications.

 1. **Complexity in Debugging**: